saulocamposi/calculadorabitcoinv2/README.md

 PHP 5

+Karma and Jasmine

 #Process of development Cards
 The Cards are deveploped as indivual content to can show many kinds of content

 #Process of development Calculators

+#Tests
+CalculadoraBitcoin have been gaining behaviors test and integration test with Jasmine and Karma

 #To donate
 We really need your help to improve the http:www.calculadorabitcoin.com.br give us a donation, you can sugest new features,use our banner, and put public your donation, you can send a message for community.